bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 ### Week 12 :  Application of BFS and DFS.
 Topological order.
 Shortest paths basics.
 _Nov 15-19_

-This week  introduce the problem of computing topological order on a directed acyclic graph (DAG).
+This week  we introduce the problem of a computing topological order on a directed acyclic graph (DAG).
 Then we look at how  topological order can be used to solve various other problems on DAGs, including a simple algorithm for  computing shortest paths on a DAG.

 __Objectives:__ By the end of this  week you should be able to:
 * Understand the applications of graph traversal to basic problems on directed and undirected graphs